BogdanCostea0/snake-game/README.md

   - - you touch yourself

 this game is for educational purposes only.
-I coded it to practice working with classes, inheritance, slicing and many other things.
+I coded it to practice working with classes, inheritance, slicing, etc.